microsoft/vscode-webview-ui-toolkit/src/data-grid/README.md

 A more powerful and programmatic way of defining a custom cell element is to create a cell template using Microsoft's FAST Framework (the technology that this component library is built from).

-An simple example is shown below, but further documentation for defining a template can be found [here](https://www.fast.design/docs/fast-element/declaring-templates).
+A simple example is shown below, but further documentation for defining a template can be found [here](https://www.fast.design/docs/fast-element/declaring-templates).

 ```html
 <vscode-data-grid id="basic-grid"></vscode-data-grid>